KlasJet airline crews arrest becomes a part of the football game

 The FIFA top-ranked team has also been receiving immense coordinated pressure via social media, urging them to return to an all-economy seats Brussels Airlines aircraft with the basic in-flight services provided.

-The Aviation Factory (the broker who arranged the deal between the Royal Belgian Football Association and KlasJet) urges the public and media to follow this story of an unfair fight.
+The Aviation Factory (the broker who arranged the deal between the Royal Belgian Football Association and KlasJet) and KlasJet urge the public and media to follow this story of an unfair fight.
 Such dirty tactics and actions suggest that such actions of Belgian authorities are not that far from the techniques used by the authoritarian Belarusian regime disregarding the international aviation regulation and human rights.

 Despite all the difficulties encountered in Belgium, KlasJet is committed to providing top-class service for its passengers.
-The Aviation Factory stands together with Belgian football fans to support their team, the Red Devils and look forward to transporting them as the new UEFA EURO 2020 champions.
+The airline stands together with Belgian football fans to support their team, the Red Devils and look forward to transporting them as the new UEFA EURO 2020 champions.

 Will be VERY interesting to hear from the Belgian authorities, Mrs Verlinden and the Transport Minister on the ‘alleged’ strong-arm draconian measures taken by the officials in Charleroi.